devravel/devravel/README.md

 One of the projects I'm currently developing is ClassOn, a multi-user academic management platform built as my final course project.

-I keep this profile simple and I let each project speak for itself through proper documentation and structure.

 ---

 ### Tools & Tech